|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Mint-flavored butter, is that really a thing?
-Using mint in butters, breads, and jellies was more popular in our grandparents’ time than in ours, but the taste is just as distinct and delicious now as it was then.
+Using mint in butters, breads, jellies, and candies were more popular in our grandparents’ time than in ours, but the taste is just as distinct and delicious now as it was then.

 This mint butter recipe uses freshly picked mint from the garden and a bit of lemon juice to give it an extra tang.
 You will find that it tastes great on fish, toast, and mashed potatoes.